MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

 Admin principal.
 Default: undef.

+The admin principal is added to ACL with "acmil" rights.

 #####`admin_keytab`

 Admin keytab.
 Default: undef.

-Non-empty parameter will switch from *kadmin.local* do *kadmin*.
+Non-empty parameter will switch from *kadmin.local* do *kadmin* in resources.

 #####`admin_password`

 Admin password.
 Default: undef.

-Non-empty parameter will switch from *kadmin.local* do *kadmin*.
+Non-empty parameter will switch from *kadmin.local* do *kadmin* in resources.

 #####`attributes`

-Kerberos principal attribues.
+Kerberos principal attributes.
 Default: undef.

 Hash of principal boolean attributes values.
-Specified attribues are compared with the real values and updated, if needed.
+Specified attributes are compared with the real values and updated, if needed.
 Not specified attributes are not checked.

 List of known attributes: